greg-raven/Department-21/_posts/2009-02-01-heres-one-for-the-guys-in-tech-support.md

 ---
-title: 'Here&#8217;s one for the guys in tech support'
+title: 'Here’s one for the guys in tech support'
 author: 'Noam Sain'
 layout: post
-blogger_permalink:
-    - /2009/02/heres-one-for-guys-in-tech-support.html
 ---

 A cannibal goes to the human meat market to buy a brain for his lunch (as one would).
 He sees a little poster that boasts about the quality of IT professional brains that are currently on sale.